WHAT IS A CHAPTER 13 BANKRUPTCY?

 Permission for any large expense such as switching cars or buying a home or even selling a home requires court pleadings and approval of the Court.

-Today, chapter 13 bankruptcy does have several beneficial assets.
+A chapter 13 bankruptcy does have several beneficial assets.